 During the Blue Shield group installation for our integrated program, the client will be seamlessly set up with HealthEquity.
 Blue Shield will pass employee eligibility information to HealthEquity, which will automatically set up bank accounts.
 The client will be able to fund its employees’ HSA through payroll deduction on the HealthEquity Employer Portal.
 Training Webinars occur every Wednesday; to sign up, clients go to: http://www.healthequity.net/BSCsales, and click the link under LAUNCH AND BEYOND titled HSA Employer Portal Webinars.

 Cigna: Cigna provides an online and paper version of the HSA bank enrollment application.
 Employers can provide online or paper enrollment options for their employees.

-SeeChange Health: We will add this functionality in 2012.
+SeeChange Health: We expect to add this functionality in 2014.

-Sterling HSA: Yes.
-We provide online enrollment for individuals who are part of employer groups, individuals seeking an HSA administrator on their own, and for employer groups to manage the HSA enrollment of employees.
-Sterling account enrollment and management forms are also available on our website at www.sterlinghsa.com in a fill-able PDF format to download, complete, and email or mail to Sterling.
+Sterling: Yes.
+We provide online enrollment for individuals who are part of employer groups, individuals seeking a HSA administrator on their own, and for employer groups to manage the HSA enrollment of employees.
+Sterling account enrollment and management forms are also available on our website at www.sterlinghsa.com in a fill-able PDF format to download, complete, and email, mail or fax to Sterling.
 Our online enrollment and paper forms are available in English and Spanish.

 9. How do you assist account holders with paying medical bills?